Lignin

 Lignin is a class of complex organic polymers that form key structural materials in the support tissues of most plants.
 Lignins are particularly important in the formation of cell walls, especially in wood and bark, because they lend rigidity and do not rot easily.
-Chemically, lignins are polymers made by cross-linking phenolic precursors.
+Chemically, lignins are polymers made by the cross-linking of phenolic precursors.

 History

 Lignin was first mentioned in 1813 by the Swiss botanist A. P. de Candolle, who described it as a fibrous, tasteless material, insoluble in water and alcohol but soluble in weak alkaline solutions, and which can be precipitated from solution using acid.
 He named the substance "lignine", which is derived from the Latin word lignum, meaning wood.
 It is one of the most abundant organic polymers on Earth, exceeded only by cellulose and chitin.
 Lignin constitutes 30% of terrestrial non-fossil organic carbon on Earth, and 20 to 35% of the dry mass of wood.

 Lignin is present in red algae, which suggest that the common ancestor of plants and red algae may have been pre-adapted to synthesize lignin.
 This finding also suggests that the original function of lignin may have been structural as it plays this role in the red alga Calliarthron, where it supports joints between calcified segments.